 Other important items to include are change for parking, phone and phone chargers.
 Snacks and water can be packed at the last minute.

 Most hospitals allow your partner and other children to visit at any time.
 Some birth centres and hospitals even allow your partner to sleep over.
 Otherwise, hospitals allocate visiting hours at various times in the morning and afternoon with a rest period generally between 1pm and 3pm.

 It is lovely having visitors, but they can tire you out more than you expect.
 Speak to your family and friends before the birth so they are aware of your expectations for visitors in the first few hours and days after your baby is born.

 While it may be tempting to allow unrestricted access, bear in mind that you may not want your father-in-law as a permanent bedside fixture while you fumble around with the modus operandi of breastfeeding.
 Try to limit each visit to half an hour and set up a roster system so everyone does not come at once.

 Even if you decide to have the entire clan from great Aunt Peggy to Gideon, your second cousin removed, visit, remember there are other new mums to consider if you’re sharing a room.

-The recommended stay is between two to five days, however this will depend on whether you have a vaginal or Caesarean delivery, the type of facility you are in, and the condition of you and your baby.
+Usually a hospital stay is between 24 hours to five days depending on whether you have a vaginal or Caesarean delivery, the type of facility you are in, and the condition of you and your baby.
 The checking out procedures for maternity patients vary from hospital to hospital so it is a good idea to find out what policies are in place and let the hospital know how long you intend to stay.
 Some women leave relatively soon after delivery, within 24 hours, as long as they have hospital approval.
 Other women stay for over a week or as long as is necessary.

 She is there for about an hour and in some cases on call for any urgent advice.
 These visits are orchestrated to give both mother and baby the kind of routine care and support that they would receive in the hospital.